durrantlab/censible/README.md

 **NOTE:** The final affinity is the sum of the predicted contributions.

-### Saving Gaussian Steric Terms to a PDB File
+### Saving Per-Atom Gaussian Steric Terms to a PDB File

 CENsible can also output the per-atom contributions associated with _smina_'s Gaussian steric (`atom_type_gaussian`) terms to a PDB file.
-Use the `--pdb_out` term.
+Use the `--pdb_out` flag.
 For example:

 ```bash
 python predict.py --ligpath censible/data/test/1wdn_ligand.mol2 \